 In contrast, when making heavy duty coil springs, the wire is heated up before coiling, which you can see in this video.

 Flat springs come in all sizes and shapes.
 Spring washers, PCB spring contacts, and retainer clips are all examples of flat springs.
 These springs are essentially sheet metal parts made by stamping.
 However, there are coiled flat springs as well, such as clock springs and volute springs — and all flat springs need be heat treated for shape memory.

 Belleville washers and conical springs are both common terms used in exchange for disk springs, which are disk-shped with a concave surface.
 They are typically made by stamping, plasma cutting, or blanking a flat sheet of metal, then the concave shape is typically machined.
 Disk springs can look like deformed metal washers, but they serve much more complex purposes.

 Machined springs and die springs are used for heavy duty applications with high strength and precision requirements.
 As the name suggests, machined springs are made on CNC lathes and mills.

-Here are some great places to source off-the-shelf springs:
+Here are some suppliers of off-the-shelf springs:

 And here are some other spring-related resources to learn more: